pjakiela/ECON379/exercises/E11-power.md

 need to be to achieve the desired level of statistical power?

 ##### Question 8
-Now set the effect to zero, so that the null hypothesis is (one again) correct.
+Now set the effect to zero, so that the null hypothesis is (once again) correct.
 Change the test you are using to a standard t-test (that the mean of `y` is equal in the treatment and control groups).
-How many times to you reject the null hypothesis?
+How many times do you reject the null hypothesis?

 ##### Question 9
 What should the answer to Question 8 be, in expectation?